<< Pinscape Resources Home

 For Pinscape Controller users, the new DLL has another great new feature: extended output port access.
 If you have the Pinscape expansion boards, you probably have more than 32 ports in your system, which is beyond what the standard LedWiz interface can handle.
 The new DLL solves this by making your Pinscape unit appear to be multiple LedWiz units.
 Legacy client software that's written for the LedWiz will see two or more separate LedWiz units - however many are necessary to cover all of your output ports.
 This is completely automatic, no configuration necessary; just replace your existing LEDWIZ.DLL with the new one, and your legacy clients will gain access to all of your ports.

 Even if you're using a real LedWiz in your system instead of a Pinscape Controller, you still might want to upgrade to this DLL!
 It has some significant benefits for real LedWiz hardware.
-For one thing, the new DLL uses multiple threads internally, which greatly improves its performance compared with the stock DLL.
+For one thing, the new DLL uses multiple threads internally, which greatly improves its performance compared with the original manufacturer's DLL.
+The original DLL waits for every USB command to complete, which can take up to 10ms per command - that adds up quickly when the game sends multiple commands at once, such as when a big light show display occurs in the game.
 If you're using Future Pinball with a real LedWiz, and you're experiencing "stutter" when playing LedWiz-enabled games, the new DLL might reduce or eliminate this, thanks to the multi-threading.
-Another advantage of the replacement DLL is that it has special programming to work around some known timing bugs in the real LedWiz hardware, which the manufacturer's DLL doesn't have any evident awareness of.
-This might improve the reliability of your real LedWiz.
+Another advantage of the replacement DLL is that it has special programming to work around some known timing bugs in the real LedWiz hardware.
+The manufacturer's DLL is oblivious to the bugs, which can make ports on the device fire randomly when commands are sent too quickly.
+The workarounds in the replacement DLL should make your LedWiz work more reliably.

 The DLL is only a small portion of the LWCloneU2 project, by the way.
 The overall project is a complete open source LedWiz emulator for Arduinos and other Atmel AVR microcontrollers.
-In that respect, LWCloneU2 is somewhat similar to the Pinscape Controller project, but it doesn't share Pinscape's special focus on virtual pinball; LWCloneU2 is designed with more general arcade video game emulation in mind instead, like the LedWiz itself.
-Check out the full project if you're interested in arcade emulation beyond virtual pinball, or if you're looking for another DIY LedWiz alternative besides Pinscape.
+In that respect, LWCloneU2 is somewhat similar to the Pinscape Controller project, but it doesn't share Pinscape's special focus on virtual pinball.
+LWCloneU2 is designed with more general arcade video game emulation in mind instead, like the LedWiz itself.
+Check out cithraidt's LWCloneU2 repo on github if you're interested in arcade emulation beyond virtual pinball, or if you're looking for another DIY LedWiz alternative besides Pinscape.